-Ok, I had to include in my new baby checklist, some things that are really nice to have because they will probably make your life easier but aren’t 100% necessary.
+Ok, I had to include in my baby essential shopping list, some things that are really nice to have because they will probably make your life easier but aren’t 100% necessary.

 - Diaper genie.
 It isn’t necessary contrary to what many people are told.
 I had one and they still get stinky and the refills are insanely expensive.
 Instead, you can just use a plastic bag and take it your outside garbage when you get two or three diapers in the bad.